sw-sys/Cat-FAST/README.md

 # Cat-FAST
-### Using FAST API by OCLC to retrieve suggestions for MARC subject fields
+### Using FAST API by OCLC to retrieve suggestions while automatically filtering for specific MARC subject fields.

 __To do:__